mikemadden42/made/README.md

     ansible-playbook -c local -i hosts rust.yml
     update-brew.sh
     ```

+    Set the font size to `16` for iTerm.

     To enable key-repeating execute the following in your Terminal and restart VS Code: